Table of Contents

 Coffee and Gut Health

-Research indicates that coffee can have both positive and negative effects on gut health:
+Research shows that coffee can have both positive and negative effects:

-- Prebiotic Effects: Coffee contains polyphenols, which may have prebiotic effects, supporting the growth of beneficial gut bacteria.
+- Prebiotic Effects: Coffee is rich in polyphenols, which may support the growth of beneficial gut bacteria.

 How Do Probiotics and Coffee Interact?